The Narmadeshwar Shivling: Naturally Devine

 Protection:

-The Trinetra, particularly when combined with the protective properties of red coral, is believed to shield the devotee from negative energies, evil forces, and malevolent influences
+The Trinetra, especially when combined with the protective properties of red coral, is believed to shield the devotee from negative energies, evil forces, and malevolent influences.

-- Enhanced Meditation: The Trinetra is associated with the Ajna Chakra (third eye chakra) and is believed to aid in deepening meditation practices, promoting spiritual awakening, and connecting with higher consciousness.
+• Enhanced Meditation: The Trinetra is linked to the Ajna Chakra (third eye chakra) and is thought to deepen meditation practices, promote spiritual awakening, and connect with higher consciousness.

 Red Coral (Moonga) in Hinduism:

-- Red coral is considered a powerful gemstone in Vedic astrology and is associated with Lord Shiva.
+• Red coral is regarded as a powerful gemstone in Vedic astrology and is linked to Lord Shiva.

 BASED ON COLOR